IsaacLeimgruber/cgx-project/README.md

 <img src="https://lkieliger.ch/docs/pictures/cgx/terrainCompil2.jpg"  alt="Perlin noise variations" />

 Our work on the noise generation is not finished, yet.
 We are still looking for an implementation or combination of noise that will provide the most realistic results.
-It's incredible how time consuming it is to tweak the different parameters so as to produce the best heightmap.
 Our plans for improvement are the following:

 - Further optimize fBm generation's speed by extracting the Perlin noise in a different texture.
 - Find the most appropriate random distribution for the permutation array generation.
 - Settle for a noise implementation.
 Our favorite at the moment is a mix of Perlin noise and ridged-noise in a multifractal like fBm.
 Due to technical problems (Julien's computer died...) we couldn't implement it in the project, yet.
-- Maybe implement erosion.
+- Implement erosion.

 ## 3. Normal map from noise texture
 One of the main disadvantage with flat shading is that it requires to compute the normal for each fragment.